ilbers/isar/doc/user_manual.md

  - `rpi-sdimg` - A complete, partitioned Raspberry Pi SD card image (default option for the `rpi` machine).
  - `wic-img` - A full disk image with user-specified partitions created and populated using the wic tool.
  - `ubi-img` - A image for use on mtd nand partitions employing UBI
+ - `vm-img` - A image for use on VirtualBox or VMware

 ---